asyncapi/spec/spec/asyncapi.md

 ## <a name="definitions"></a>Definitions

 ### <a name="definitionsServer"></a>Server

-A server MAY be a message broker that is capable of sending and/or receiving between a [producer](#definitionsProducer) and [consumer](#definitionsConsumer).
+A server MAY be a message broker that is capable of sending and/or receiving between a [sender](#definitionsSender) and [receiver](#definitionsReceiver).
 A server MAY be a service with WebSocket API that enables message-driven communication between browser-to-server or server-to-server.

 ### <a name="definitionsApplication"></a>Application
 An application is any kind of computer program or a group of them.
-It MUST be a [producer](#definitionsProducer), a [consumer](#definitionsConsumer) or both.
-An application MAY be a microservice, IoT device (sensor), mainframe process, etc. An application MAY be written in any number of different programming languages as long as they support the selected [protocol](#definitionsProtocol).
+It MUST be a [sender](#definitionsSender), a [receiver](#definitionsReceiver), or both.
+An application MAY be a microservice, IoT device (sensor), mainframe process, message broker, etc. An application MAY be written in any number of different programming languages as long as they support the selected [protocol](#definitionsProtocol).
 An application MUST also use a protocol supported by the [server](#definitionsServer) in order to connect and exchange [messages](#definitionsMessage).

-### <a name="definitionsProducer"></a>Producer
+### <a name="definitionsSender"></a>Sender

-A producer is a type of application, connected to a [server](#definitionsServer), that is creating [messages](#definitionsMessage) and addressing them to [channels](#definitionsChannel).
-A producer MAY be publishing to multiple channels depending on the [server](#definitionsServer), protocol, and use-case pattern.
+A sender is a type of application, that is sending [messages](#definitionsMessage) to [channels](#definitionsChannel).
+A sender MAY send to multiple channels depending on the [server](#definitionsServer), protocol, and use-case pattern.

-### <a name="definitionsConsumer"></a>Consumer
+### <a name="definitionsReceiver"></a>Receiver

-A consumer is a type of application, connected to a [server](#definitionsServer) via a supported [protocol](#definitionsProtocol), that is consuming [messages](#definitionsMessage) from [channels](#definitionsChannel).
-A consumer MAY be consuming from multiple channels depending on the [server](#definitionsServer), protocol, and the use-case pattern.
+A receiver is a type of application that is receiving [messages](#definitionsMessage) from [channels](#definitionsChannel).
+A receiver MAY receive from multiple channels depending on the [server](#definitionsServer), protocol, and the use-case pattern.
+A receiver MAY forward a received message further without changing it.
+A receiver MAY act as a consumer and react to the message.
+A receiver MAY act as a processor that, for example, aggregates multiple messages in one and forwards them.

 ### <a name="definitionsMessage"></a>Message
 A message is the mechanism by which information is exchanged via a channel between [servers](#definitionsServer) and applications.
 A message MAY contain a payload and MAY also contain headers.
 The headers MAY be subdivided into [protocol](#definitionsProtocol)-defined headers and header properties defined by the application which can act as supporting metadata.
 The payload contains the data, defined by the application, which MUST be serialized into a format (JSON, XML, Avro, binary, etc.).
 Since a message is a generic mechanism, it can support multiple interaction patterns such as event, command, request, or response.

 ### <a name="definitionsChannel"></a>Channel
 A channel is an addressable component, made available by the [server](#definitionsServer), for the organization of [messages](#definitionsMessage).
-[Producer](#definitionsProducer) applications send messages to channels and [consumer](#definitionsConsumer) applications consume messages from channels.
+[Sender](#definitionsSender) applications send messages to channels and [receiver](#definitionsReceiver) applications receive messages from channels.
 [Servers](#definitionsServer) MAY support many channel instances, allowing messages with different content to be addressed to different channels.
 Depending on the [server](#definitionsServer) implementation, the channel MAY be included in the message via protocol-defined headers.

 ### <a name="definitionsProtocol"></a>Protocol
 A protocol is the mechanism (wireline protocol or API) by which [messages](#definitionsMessage) are exchanged between the application and the [channel](#definitionsChannel).
 Example protocols include, but are not limited to, AMQP, HTTP, JMS, Kafka, Anypoint MQ, MQTT, Solace, STOMP, Mercure, WebSocket, Google Pub/Sub, Pulsar.

 ### <a name="definitionsBindings"></a>Bindings
 A "binding" (or "protocol binding") is a mechanism to define protocol-specific information.
 Therefore, a protocol binding MUST define protocol-specific information only.

 ## <a name="specification"></a>Specification